hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 ## [1] FALSE FALSE FALSE FALSE FALSE FALSE
 ```

 Since vector A contains only odd numbers and vector B contains only even numbers, there is no overlap and so the vector returned contains a `FALSE` for each element.
-Let's change a couple of numbers inside vector B to match vector A.
+Let's change a couple of numbers inside vector B to match vector A:

 ```r